mikako-shirai/Elementary-Cellular-Automaton-Generator/README.md

-This program generates patterns of elementary cellular automaton using Python elementary cellular automaton -> https://en.wikipedia.org/wiki/Elementary_cellular_automaton
+This program generates patterns of elementary cellular automaton using Python

+elementary cellular automaton -> https://en.wikipedia.org/wiki/Elementary_cellular_automaton

 By running main.py, it takes the following three inputs from command line
   - a decimal number
   - the number of rows (optional, default value = 200)
-  - the length of columns (optional, default value = 400)
+  - the number of columns (optional, default value = 400)

 ```
 rule number (0-255) : 110